Gontar384/CARSOLD_APP/README.md

 7) Places (New) API key;
 8) Maps JavaScript API key;

-### You'll need two .env files - for frontend and backend, filled with those environment variables:
+### You'll need two .env files - for frontend and backend, filled with generated keys and resources:

 Backend (located in root, next to src)